keresztalina/nlp23_exam/README.md

         pip install -r requirements.txt

-4. Ensure that you are in the correct directoy and run part 1 of the analysis:
+4. Ensure that you are in the correct directory and run part 1 of the analysis:

         python3 src/part_1.py

-5. Ensure that you are in the correct directoy and run part 2 of the analysis:
+5. Ensure that you are in the correct directory and run part 2 of the analysis:

         python3 src/part_2.py